Riverview, Florida: Education

 Grade school students in Riverview are also served by schools in nearby Lithia and Gibsonton.
 There are also many charter and private school options in Riverview.

 Riverview has two colleges: Cooley Law School near Falkenburg Rd and HCC at The Regent, a satellite campus of Hillsborough Community College in Winthrop Village.

+Infrastructure

 Healthcare

 AdventHealth Riverview and St. Joseph's Hospital-South are the only hospitals in the area.